DataDog/datadog-operator/docs/custom_check.md

 ## Create the check ConfigMaps

-Once the `hello` check files are created, create the associated `ConfigMaps`:
+Once you have created the `hello` check files, create the associated `ConfigMaps`:

 1. Create the ConfigMap for the custom check YAML configuration file `hello.yaml`: